AlexWan0/infini-gram/README.md

 # Infini-gram implementation
 This repo contains two (unofficial) implementations of the infini-gram model described in [Liu et al. (2024)](https://arxiv.org/abs/2401.17377).
 This branch contains the Golang implementation.
+The `main` branch contains a Python implementation.

 The tokenizers used here are the [Go bindings to the official Rust library](https://github.com/daulet/tokenizers).